NoridelHerron/LearnToBuildCPU/README.md

 If you’re learning or building something similar, feel free to open an issue, share insights, or just say hello.
 I also welcome:
 - Suggestions for improving the documentation or design clarity
 - Additions in a **separate folder** that explore new instructions, caching, or structural changes
 - Your personal forks if you translate this to Verilog/SystemVerilog or add GUI/visual tools

 ⚠️ **NOTE**: I want to preserve this main codebase as a teaching platform — so please submit feature changes or refactors in a clearly separate directory to avoid overwriting the core pipeline.

 ---

-## 🙏 Contributors
+## 🙏 Contributor
 Thank you to **S N Ravindra** (https://github.com/RAVINDRA0022) for the alu (under extra folder)

 ---